hiracchi/HPC_lecture/presentation-marp.md

 - Forklift (有償)

 ---
-# How to use batch system
+# How to use the batch system

-多くのスパコンではインタラクティブな実行はせず、バッチ処理を行う
-In many supercomputers, do NOT execute interactive, but do batch processing
+see users guide in https://obcx-www.cc.u-tokyo.ac.jp/

+- available queue
+  - lecture6 (in the class)
+  - lecture (outside of the class)

 - usage